LuiseFreese/blog/how-to-use-parse-json-in-Power-Automate.md

 Now to the interesting part of this flow: We want to exactly post this random list item but we if we look into our Dynamic Content, it gives us only content from the Get items action, but that is before we get a random list item, and as we do't want to tweet ALL list items, this isn't a good idea.
 How do we solve this now?
 Well, we parse JSON, which means that we turn the code into objects again and those objects are then reflected in the Dynamic Content in Power Automate.

 Before we add the Parse JSON action, we need to find out, WHICH JSON we need to parse.
 As already mentioned, we can see the JSON code in our run history, which is why we save our unfinished flow and let it run.
-Then we open the run history, and have a look at the Outputs and copy everything inside of that box.
+Then we open the run history, and have a look at the Outputs of the **Compose** action and copy everything inside of that box.

 ![Flow run history- Outputs Compose action](https://github.com/LuiseFreese/blog/blob/main/media/parsejson-history.png)

 Now we edit our flow again, add the Parse JSON action, add the Outputs from our Compose Action as Inputs to that action and click the **Generate from sample** button.
 We will now paste the copied JSON into the **Insert a sample JSON Payload** box and click **Done**.
 What we did with that is telling the flow which objects it needs to parse.
-If we now look at this action, we can see the JSON inside of our Parse JSON action, but all values from the run history are replaced by placeholders: "string" (if it was text), "boolean" (if it was a yes/no etc.).
+If we now look at this action, we can see the JSON inside of our Parse JSON action, but all values from the run history are replaced by placeholders: "string" (if it was text), "boolean" (if it was a yes/no), etc.

 ![Flow run history- Outputs Compose action](https://github.com/LuiseFreese/blog/blob/main/media/parsejson.png)